okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 #### scopes

 The set of scopes that have been granted.
-For descriptions of the scopes that can be included, see Okta's [OpenID Connect and OAuth 2.0 API reference](/docs/reference/api/oidc/#tokens-and-claims).
+For descriptions of the scopes that can be included, see the Okta [OpenID Connect and OAuth 2.0 API reference](/docs/reference/api/oidc/#tokens-and-claims).

 #### data.refresh_token